helium/HIP/0120-mobile-data-connectivity-and-usability.md

 ## Detailed Explanation
 The Data Connectivity and Usability benchmark will be calculated at the end of each epoch.
 Units must have received at least 1 data credit through the unit within a rolling 14 epoch window to be eligible to receive a full 1.0x multiplier on coverage points.
-If a unit has not been rewarded 1 data credit over the rolling 14 epochs, they will receive a 0.5x multiplier on coverage points.
+If a unit has not been received 1 data credit over the rolling 14 epochs, they will receive a 0.5x multiplier on coverage points.

 If a particular technology (Wi-Fi or CBRS) is unable to pass data, it will be exempt from the reward reduction.
 This will be calculated if all active units for that technology do not receive 1 data credit over the rolling 14 epochs.
 Example: Currently, all CBRS radios are unable and have not received 1 data credit at the time of writing this HIP, so they would be exempt from the reward reduction until a method is in place to allow users to pass rewardable data.